What Is NIL and How Does the RallyFuel Platform Work?

 If state laws do not set a rule, conference or institutional policy will.
 Contact your compliance office early so the conference and school guidance steer approvals.

-Implications for fans and sponsors supporting nil activities
+Implications for fans and sponsors involved in NIL initiatives

 Fans and sponsors must avoid offering impermissible recruiting benefits.
-Support should be transparent, tied to measurable activity, and routed through proper approvals.
+Assistance should be transparent, linked to verifiable activities, and processed through the proper approval channels.

 • Keep: written deliverables, payment terms, and timelines.